Common names: Prickly Pear, Nopales

 The fruit contains approximately 85% water, 15% sugar and has a powerful antioxidant in it.
 Prickly Pear flesh is a good source of minerals and several amino acids (alanine, arginine, and asparagine), Vitamins C E, K, and beta-carotenes. flavonoids and other antioxidants.

-The green pads too are edible.
+The green pads are edible too.
 Remove the spines and roast slowly.
 Cut off the skin and enjoy the inner bits.
 These bits are medicinal too.
 The mucilage inside the pads can be used similarly to the more effective Aloe vera for sunburn, rashes and stomach complaints.
 They have traditionally been used to treat symptoms of diabetes too.

 Remember also, Prickly Pear is a noxious weed here in Australia and can take over areas easily.
 Every bit you eat helps to stop its spread!